-Students enrolled at Warren Tech run restaurants, auto shops, and cosmetology salons, build full-size structures, design products, sell products, and more.
-They learn how to use modern equipment and technology used in industry today.
+Students enrolled at Warren Tech learn how to use modern equipment and technology used in industry today.
 The hands-on training in these career areas cannot be mimicked in a traditional classroom setting.
 Students at Warren Tech are prepared to begin earning a paycheck as they gain licenses and certifications and build networks with professionals.

 In addition to the career training offered at Warren Tech, the school also offers a traditional high school curriculum that prepares students for college.
-Warren Tech has several Dual Enrollment courses and Articulation Agreements with colleges and universities including Warren County Community College and NJIT.
+Warren Tech has several Dual Enrollment courses and Articulation Agreements with colleges and universities including Warren County Community College, Centenary University, and NJIT.
 Warren Tech also offers Honors and College Prep courses.